Kirosoft/celestial_engine/pbis/PBI-13-docs.md

 3. No TODO placeholders remain

 ## Risks / Notes
 May evolve into a docs site later.
+Testing documentation underway (see `TESTING.md`).